 With respect to custirsen, OGX-427 and OGX-225, we have exclusively licensed from UBC certain issued patents and pending patent applications covering the respective antisense sequences underlying these product candidates and their commercialization and use and we have licensed from Isis certain issued patents and pending patent applications directed to product compositions and chemical modifications used in product candidates for commercialization, use and the manufacturing thereof, as well as some alternative antisense sequences.
 We have also received a sublicense from Isis under certain third-party patent portfolios directed to such modifications.
-We have entered into an exclusive in-licensing agreement with Bayer for development of caspase activators that are presently being evaluated in pre-clinical studies.

 The patents and pending patent applications underlying our licenses do not cover all potential product candidates, modifications and uses.
 In the case of patents and patent applications licensed from Isis, we do not have and have not had any control over the filing, prosecution or enforcement of these patents or patent applications.
-In the case of patents and patent applications licensed from Bayer, while we did not have any control over the filing of the patents and patent applications before the effective date of the Bayer license, we have had control over the filing and prosecution of these patents and patent applications after the effective date of the Bayer license.
-Under certain circumstances, we also have the right to enforce patents and patent applications licensed from Bayer.
 We cannot be certain that such prosecution efforts have been or will be conducted in compliance with applicable laws and regulations or will result in valid and enforceable patents.
 We also cannot be assured that our licensors or their respective licensing partners will agree to enforce any such patent rights at our request or devote sufficient efforts to attain a desirable result.
 Any failure by our licensors or any of their respective licensing partners to properly protect the intellectual property rights relating to our product candidates could have a material adverse effect on our financial condition and results of operation.